UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/plan/project-plan.md

       - Routing: Utilize React-Router-Dom for routing.
     - Styling: Implement TailwindCSS for styling.
     - Icons: Integrate Heroicons for icons.
-    - UI Components: Use HeadlessUI for ready-to-go components such as buttons, forms, and modals.
+    - UI Components: Use shadcn/ui for customizable and ready-to-go components such as buttons, forms, and modals.

   - Compatibility
     - Ensure compatibility with all major web browsers.